 Consumers have power and farmers will grow what consumers demand.
 Changing to organic plant-rich diets free of harmful chemicals can make a significant difference in our health and the planet’s health.

 Average American protein consumption exceeds what we need meaning we are consuming too many calories:

 Animal based foods are more resource intensive than plant based foods:

 Shifting high consumers’ diets can reduce the impact:

 You don’t have to become a vegan or even a vegetarian, because small shifts in diet make a global impact.

 - About 1/3 of the food produced every year – enough to feed 3 billion people – gets wasted in our current food system.

-- In addition to wasting perfectly good food, the resources – water, land, energy, labor, and capital – used to grow the food are wasted and produce roughly 8% of the world’s greenhouse gas emissions.
+- In addition, the resources – water, land, energy, labor, and capital – used to grow the food, are themselves wasted, and produce roughly 8% of the world’s greenhouse gas emissions(1).